- 30.3 MP Mirrorless Camera

 I can film in unconventional positions with an adjustable screen, such as at waist level, enabling me to be more original and discrete in public.

-Compared to smaller sensors, the Canon RP’s and R have a large sensor that offers good low-light image quality, shallow depth of field, and a lovely fuzzy background when required.
+Compared to smaller sensors, the Canon RPs and R have large sensors that offer good low-light image quality, shallow depth of field, and a lovely fuzzy background when required.

 Suppose I want to maximize the clarity of their handheld street photography images.